-In September 2016, the UBC Sauder School of Business launched the Western Canadian extension of the Creative Destruction Lab (CDL), a seed-stage program created at the University of Toronto’s Rotman School of Management, to help high-calibre technology start-ups activate their commercial potential and benefit to society.
-From the first expansion test in Vancouver, CDL now operates multiple sites, anchored at research intensive, across North America and in the UK and Europe.
+In September 2016, the UBC Sauder School of Business launched the Western Canada extension of the Creative Destruction Lab (CDL).
+Started in 2012 at the University of Toronto’s Rotman School of Management, CDL helps high-calibre technology start-ups activate their commercial potential and benefit to society.
+After the success of the first expansion test in Vancouver, CDL now operates at 12 sites around the globe, anchored at research-intensive universities across North America and in the UK and Europe.
 Today, CDL-Vancouver hosts four streams: Compute, Biomedical Engineering, Advanced Therapies, and Climate, focusing on the convergence of technologies that improve human health and wellness and advance solutions to preserve our natural world.

 Building Something Massive